-Our primary sources of liquidity are the cash flows generated from our operations, our available cash and cash equivalents and short-term investments, availability under our credit facilities, our issuances of commercial paper notes, and other available financing options.
+Our primary sources of liquidity are the cash flows generated from our operations, our available cash and cash equivalents and short-term investments, availability under our credit facilities and commercial paper program, and other available financing options.

-During Fiscal 2018, we generated \$975.1 million of net cash flows from our operations.
-As of March 31, 2018, we had \$2.004 billion in cash, cash equivalents, and short-term investments, of which \$1.064 billion were held by our subsidiaries domiciled outside the U.S. We are not dependent on foreign cash to fund our domestic operations.
-Given recent changes to the taxation of undistributed foreign earnings in connection with the TCJA (as discussed within "Recent Developments"), we have reevaluated our permanent reinvestment assertion and determined that undistributed foreign earnings that were subject to the TCJA's one-time mandatory transition tax were no longer considered to be permanently reinvested, effective December 31, 2017.
-In connection with this decision, we repatriated \$252.0 million of cash to the U.S. from certain of our foreign subsidiaries during the fourth quarter of Fiscal 2018, and we repatriated an additional \$400.0 million during the first quarter of Fiscal 2019.
-In addition, we recorded a deferred tax liability of \$7.1 million for the expected future remittance of previously taxed foreign earnings.
+During Fiscal 2019, we generated \$783.8 million of net cash flows from our operations.
+As of March 30, 2019, we had \$1.987 billion in cash, cash equivalents, and short-term investments, of which \$607.4 million were held by our subsidiaries domiciled outside the U.S. We are not dependent on foreign cash to fund our domestic operations.
+Given recent changes to the taxation of undistributed foreign earnings in connection with the TCJA (as discussed within "Recent Developments"), during the fourth quarter of Fiscal 2018 we reevaluated our permanent reinvestment assertion and determined that undistributed foreign earnings that were subject to the TCJA's one-time mandatory transition tax were no longer considered to be permanently reinvested, effective December 31, 2017.
+In connection with this decision, we repatriated \$252 million of cash to the U.S. from certain of our foreign subsidiaries during the fourth quarter of Fiscal 2018, and we repatriated an additional \$875 million during Fiscal 2019, all of which relate to earnings previously taxed under the TCJA.
 The mandatory transition tax does not apply to undistributed foreign earnings generated after December 31, 2017, and therefore we intend to permanently reinvest any such earnings.
 However, if our plans change and we choose to repatriate post-2017 earnings to the U.S. in the future, we would be subject to applicable U.S. and foreign taxes.

-The following table presents our total availability, borrowings outstanding, and remaining availability under our credit facilities and Commercial Paper Program as of March 31, 2018:
+The following table presents our total availability, borrowings outstanding, and remaining availability under our credit facilities and Commercial Paper Program as of March 30, 2019:

-March 31, 2018
+Marc h 30, 2019

-Description ^(a) A Total Availability Borrowings Outstanding Remaining Availability
+Description ^(a) Total vilability 8 emaining vailability

-(millions)
+(n nillions)

-Global Credit Facility and Commercial Paper Program ^(b) \$ 500 \$ 8 () \$ 492
+Global Credit Facility and Commercial Paper Program ^(b) \$ 500 \$ 10 (c) \$ 490

-Pan-Asia Credit Facilities 52 10 42
+Pan-Asia Credit Facilities 33 - 33